Springtime is the perfect moment to discover Procida, the Italian capital of culture for 2022.

 The Talented Mr Ripley directed by Anthony Minghella.

-Sandra (released as Of a Thousand Delights in the UK) directed by the Italian filmmaker Luchino Visconti and many others.
+Sandra (released as Of a Thousand Delights in the UK), directed by the Italian filmmaker Luchino Visconti and many others.

 Did you like it?
 For more beautiful photos and travel stories, just use the menu above and browse the site.
+Do you know that you can send any of my images as an e-card?

 Just choose your favourite image, press the e-card- button down on the right and that’s it, the pic is ready to be sent to your loved ones!
 Just give it a try, it’s fun and it’s free!